chizhikchi/CARES/README.md

 The main objective of this repository is to favor the repropuctibility of the experiments descibed in the paper.
 These experementation focused at developing system to classify ach report with corresponding ICD-10 chapters.
 For this purpose, we randomly split the corpus into train (70\%) and test (30\%) subsets where the former was used to fine-tune the models and the latter to evaluate them.
-This data splits, alongside with the entire corpus, can be found in the [data](https://github.com/chizhikchi/CARES/tree/main/data) subfolder.

 The experimentation process consisted in fine-tuning three pre-trained transformer models: